comforen/challenge2021/README.md

     * [http://localhost:3030](http://localhost:3030) for Grafa console (username: `admin`, password: `admin`)
 3. Stop the stack by executing either of these commands
     * `docker-compose down` will stop as well as remove all the containers
-    * `docker-compose down --rmi all --volumes` will stop and remove all containers and clear the volums
+    * `docker-compose down -v` will additionally will clean the volumes

 ## How to submit your solved challenge?